AlgorandAMM/clmmamm/README.md

 # clmmamm

-We made this AMM a CLMM, upon inspiration from the
+We made this AMM a CLMM, upon inspiration from sample AMM code.